-Subsequent to the year end, the Board has established an ESG Committee which comprises all the Directors and which is chaired by Ms Fyfe.
-The Committee will oversee the formulation and implementation of the Group's ESG policy and strategy, including scrutinising those matters delegated to the Investment Manager.
-It will be responsible for proposing targets to achieve the Board's policy objectives and will monitor progress against those targets, taking into considering developments in relation to legal and regulatory requirements and industry practice which may have an impact on the Group's activities.
-The Committee will review and approve any material public reporting and market disclosures, including within the Annual Report, in respect of ESG matters.
+The Board has established an ESG Committee which comprises all the Directors.
+The Committee was initially chaired by Ms Fyfe, with Mr Brodtman being appointed as chair of the Committee with effect from 1 June 2023.
+The Committee oversees the formulation and implementation of the Group's ESG policy and strategy, including scrutinising those matters delegated to the Investment Manager.
+It is responsible for proposing targets to achieve the Board's policy objectives and monitors progress against those targets, taking into consideration developments in relation to legal and regulatory requirements and industry practice which may have an impact on the Group's activities.
+The Committee reviews and approves any material public reporting and market disclosures, including within the Annual Report, in respect of ESG matters.